nikuehn/GM_Spatial_Correlation/inla_reg_spatcorr.md

   (fit_inla$summary.fitted.values$mean - fit_inla$summary.random$stat$mean[data_reg$stat])
 ```

+## Regression with Spatially Correlated within-event/within-site Residuals

 Next, estimate the model with spatial correlations.
-First, we define the mesh, and plot the mesh togethe with the dta, colorcoded by event.
+First, we define the mesh, and plot the mesh togethe with the data, color-coded by event.

 ```r